 Sure, we could have a bit more money.
 My house could be a bit cleaner.
-And I wish I could fit into my pre-pregnancy jeans, but when it comes to the big picture, I am remarkably content with my life.
+But when it comes to the big picture, I am remarkably content with my life.
 I can safely say that for the first time in my life, I feel full.
 And I’m not just talking about my tummy being full of good food.
 I’m full in the, I really can’t think of anything that is missing in my life, kinda way.
 Like if someone asked me what one thing I want more than anything right now, my answer would probably be something stupid like, “Um, a self-cleaning kitchen would be nice?”

 Seriously, someone get on that.

 One of the biggest reasons I feel so content right now is my friends.
 That might sound like an obvious statement—I mean, duh, friends make people happy—but I have to be honest, for the longest time after I graduated college, I really struggled to connect with people.

 I think a lot of people struggle with making and keeping friends in their late twenties and early thirties.
 In college, it was easy, you bonded over some drinks, and you were thick as thieves.
 But college ends, and people take jobs across the country and get married to out-of-towners and go to grad school three states over, and suddenly your über close group of friends is scattered and, while you’ll always be in each other’s lives, it just isn’t the same as being in the same city.